 His Tehreek-e-Labbaik Pakistan party (TLP) held a three-day anti-France rally that ended after he claimed to have forced the government to agree to kick out the French ambassador.

-The protests came weeks after France's President Emmanuel Macron defended the country's freedom of speech laws, in the wake of the killing of a teacher who had shown caricatures of the Prophet Mohammed to his class.
+The protests came weeks after France's President Emmanuel Macron defended the country's freedom of speech laws, following the killing of a teacher who had shown caricatures of the Prophet Mohammed to his class.

 The Pakistani government and French embassy have refused to comment on the matter.

 Blasphemy is a sensitive issue in Pakistan, where anyone deemed to have insulted Islam can face the death penalty and the whiff of even unproven allegations can lead to mob lynchings and vigilante murders.